nestauk/ds-cookiecutter/GUIDELINES.md

 ## Spaces and spacing

+*NB: that using the autoformatter [black](https://pypi.org/project/black/) in your IDE will resolve almost all of the following*

 ### Encouraged

 * Use the absolute minimum number of indents of your code.
 You can achieve this by writing modular code, and inverting logic, for example: